SoftUni-Internal/interactive-content/EN/00-Exam/05-Problem-06.md

 Calculate how much money you have won for each day of the tournament.
 If you have more wins than loses in a day increase the earnings by 10%.
 [/hint]
 [hint]
-Upon reaching the "Finish" command, add the total amount of money earned and if you have won on most days, increase the total amount of money raised by 20%.
+Upon reaching the **"Finish"** command add the total amount of money earned.
+If you have won on most days increase the total amount of money raised by 20%.
 Then print the correct output.
 [/hint]
 [/hints]